gibber-cc/gibber/README.markdown

+# NOTE THE MASTER BRANCH IS CURRENTLY BROKEN.
+PLEASE USE THE DEVELOP BRANCH #

 ## Gibber ##

 Gibber is a live coding environment for the web browser, built on top of audiolib.js and using the ACE code editor.
 I've only tested it in Chrome.